 Russell’s win was temporarily under a cloud when the Englishman was seen throwing his drinks bottle from his car during one of the VSC periods.
 The bottle had come loose from its mounting, and after driving with it placed between his legs for three laps, Russell elected to jettison it while car speeds were reduced.

 Russell was instead fined €3,000 and handed a penalty point on his FIA racing license.

-Sunday’s race got underway with de Vries launching into the lead after jumping a slow-starting pole-sitter Alexander Albon off the line.
+Saturday’s race got underway with de Vries launching into the lead after jumping a slow-starting pole-sitter Alexander Albon off the line.
 Albon was also overtaken by Russell and Luca Ghiotto before Turn 1, but just seconds later the race was temporarily suspended by a Virtual Safety Car so the marshals could retrieve Maximilian Günther’s BWT Arden from the Turn 2 gravel trap.

 The race was resumed on Lap 4 and Albon quickly attacked Ghiotto and moved into third place with a neat move on the Italian driver at Turn 1.
 Championship leader Norris was hot on their heels in fifth, while up in front de Vries and Russell battled for the lead.